Meyaal/gitpod-full-template/README.md

 There is a table with diffrent classes and timetable for those.

-CONTACT
+# CONTACT

 The contact section gives datails about what the important information to get in touch with the club.
 There is a phone number and a email address.
 There is a address to the club.

-SING UP
+# SING UP

-The navigation menu will take the user to another page, the sign-up page.
-The section provide the user a sign-up form to complete with fisrt name, last name and email address.
+When the users click the sing up they will go another page, page to.
+They will find information about the price and a form to complete with first name, last name and email adress.
+Then they are able to clik on submit buttom to send the form.
-The section provide the user information about the prices.
-The section has a sign-up buttom to submit.

-TESTING

-I tested that this page is working on diffrent browsers like Chrome, Firefox and Safari.
-I confirmed that this project is responsive, looks good and functions on all standard screen sizes using devtools devise toolbar.

-I have confirmed that the form works requires entries in every field will only accept an email in the field and the submit buttom works.

-BUGS

-VALIDATOR TESTING

-HTML
-There was errors but I did fix them and when I validate again, there were no more errors.
-No errors were returned when passing throught the official W3C validator.

-CSS
+## CSS
 There was one error fisrt time a validate the page.
 No errors were found when passing throught the official (Jigsaw) validator.

-Assesbility
+## Assesbility
 I confirmed that the colors and fonts chosen are easy to read and accessible by running it throught lighthouse.

-Unfixed Bugs
+## Unfixed Bugs

-Navbar and header media quires does not work on mobile screen, I tried to fix the bug with different methods and support, but failed to fix it.
+My Submit buttom is not clickble despite several tries to make it work.
+I did google serch and tried to change the code but didn't mange it.

-DEPLOYMENT
+# DEPLOYMENT
 The site was deployed to GitHub pages, the steps are as follows:
 In the GitHub respository, navigate to the Settings tab.
 From the source section drop-down menu, select the Master Branch.